Benchmarking the face-centred finite volume method for compressible laminar flows: Numerical benchmarks for the FCFV method

-The test cases discussed above confirm the robustness of the FCFV scheme across a wide range of regimes of inviscid flows and a particular superiority of the method with respect to Ansys Fluent CCFV solvers in supersonic flows with strong shocks.
-On the contrary, the CCFV schemes showcase superior performance in the subsonic case with smooth solutions.
-For the transonic regime, a clear conclusion cannot be drawn since the FCFV method provides a more accurate prediction of the drag coefficient, whereas the CCFV approaches are more precise in estimating the lift coefficient.
-Moreover, it is worth remarking that the first and second-order CCFV methods provide extremely similar performance in the simulation of inviscid flows, when there is no influence of the second-order terms in the governing equations.
+The test cases discussed above confirm the robustness of the FCFV scheme across a wide range of regimes of inviscid flows.
+In addition, the method showcases a particular superiority with respect to Ansys Fluent CCFV solvers in supersonic flows with strong shocks.
+For subsonic and transonic cases with smooth flowfields or less abrupt variations, the best accuracy is provided by CCFV schemes, especially by the second-order solver.